diagrams/diagrams-doc/doc/manual.rst

 intuitive manner when included as arguments to things like `hcat`.)
 If we omitted the rectangle from the above example, there would be no output.
-Except: the PGF backend has the ability to create enveloped text as does the Rasterific backend by using the `Diagrams.Backend.Rasterifc.Text`:mod: module.
+Except: the PGF backend has the ability to create enveloped text as does the Rasterific backend by using the `Diagrams.Backend.Rasterific.Text`:mod: module.

 .. container:: warning